 A major mental health concern in Santa Barbara County is depression.
-The overall percent of individuals who are dealing with a depressive disorder is 18.3.
+The overall percentage of individuals who are dealing with a depressive disorder is 18.3.
 This is significantly higher than the average of all of California, which is 13.3.
-Depression rates in the county are higher for females than males, and affect individuals with some college education more than residents that didn’t attend college.
+Depression rates in the county are higher for females than males and affect individuals with some college education more than residents who didn’t attend college.

-There are a number of other mental health concerns in the county, including:
+There are several other mental health concerns in the county, including:

 - Bipolar Disorder

 - Post-Traumatic Stress Disorder

 Santa Barbara County also experiences high rates of excessive drinking.
 Often linked to depression and other mental illnesses, excessive drinking is a strong indicator of mental illness.
 19.2 percent of Santa Barbara County adults reported drinking excessively in 2017.
 Another strong indicator is violent crimes 333 were reported for every 100,000 people throughout the county.